 My late husband, a computer scientist and also a poet, was born in France.
 We lived together there for a time in Grenoble.
 Out of that experience, I wrote the long poem “Randonnées.”

 I am now married to a physics professor and have a grown daughter who is a journalist.
-My husband and I like to travel and spent four months living in Luxembourg.
 In all the challenging and joyful experiences of my life, the one constant has been my writing.